Al0den/metalgpu/docs/docs.md

 - bufferSize: The number of elements the buffer will be able to hold
 - bufferType: The type of items that will be used.
 Can be a ctype or a string, that will then be resolved to a ctype

+Note: Buffers are associated to their interface, and their isn't a way to transfer them to another one as of right now.

 ### Interface.array_to_buffer(array)

 Returns a new buffer, and copies the array content to said buffer.